-If an employee or student becomes ill on-campus/district, he/she will immediately report to the school/district nurse's isolation room.
+If an employee or student becomes ill on-campus/district, he/she will immediately report to the school/district nurse's isolation room and the case form will be completed.

 Once the employee or student arrives at the isolation room, the nurse should immediately provide the individual with a mask.